How to Apply

 Executive Committee Review and Decision

-The TCDD Executive Committee reviews information related to the steps above and makes the final funding decisions.
+The TCDD Executive Committee reviews information related to the steps in the previous sections and makes the final funding decisions.
 If you have received a grant in the last five years, TCDD staff will inform the Executive Committee about your performance on the past project.

-Note: TCDD may give priority to proposals that address the needs of people who are unserved or underserved.
-This may include, but is not limited to:
+TCDD may give priority to proposals that address the needs of people who are unserved or underserved.
+This may include:

 • people with limited English proficiency.